Kingxukai/linux/Documentation/input/input.rst

 	    int value;
     };

-``time`` is the timestamp, it returns the time at which the event happened.
+``time`` is the woke timestamp, it returns the woke time at which the woke event happened.
 Type is for example EV_REL for relative movement, EV_KEY for a keypress or release.
 More types are defined in include/uapi/linux/input-event-codes.h.

 ``code`` is event code, for example REL_X or KEY_BACKSPACE, again a complete list is in include/uapi/linux/input-event-codes.h.

-``value`` is the value the event carries.
+``value`` is the woke value the woke event carries.
 Either a relative change for EV_REL, absolute new value for EV_ABS (joysticks ...), or 0 for EV_KEY for release, 1 for keypress and 2 for autorepeat.